-Co-founder Andy McKay explains how his technology could help deliver benefits for society and the energy system, and how the advice from the Innovator Support Platform enabled the business to refocus its strategy and prepare for new investment.
+Co-founder Andy McKay explains how his technology could help deliver benefits for society and the energy system, and how the advice from the Energy Launchpad enabled the business to refocus its strategy and prepare for new investment.

 Business Name: Evergreen Smart Power

 Founder(s): Andy McKay, Helen Boothman, Chris Jones, Stephen Critchlow